 So with all that success, mobile gaming businesses must be doing some good things, and a lot of them are relevant to the broader app businesses.
 Here are our pick of the things they do well:

 Let’s start with the most evident reason behind the success of Gaming apps.
-Achieving an award or working towards a goal is an appealing incentive, considering the psychology of motivation."By integrating gamification design-elements and features that make Gaming apps so successful, there is a big chance that your retention rates will increase."
+Achieving an award or working towards a goal is an appealing incentive, considering the psychology of motivation.

 Many apps across the app store categories make great use of gamification elements.
 A wave of gamified dating apps have risen to success in past years.
 Apps like Tinder, Bumble and Coffee meets Bagel have successfully used swiped-based gamification to add an addictive element to the user experience.